 Can cell therapy beat the most difficult diseases?
 That’s the question posed in a headline in National Geographic.
 The answer; maybe, but it is going to take time and money.
 The article focuses on the use of iPS cells, the man-made equivalent of embryonic stem cells that can be turned into any kind of cell … Continue reading Stories that caught our eye: National Geographic takes a deep dive into iPS cells; Japanese researchers start iPS cell clinical trial for spinal cord injury; and do high fat diets increase your risk of colorectal cancer

-A promising new treatment option for hemophiliacs is in the works at the Salk Institute for Biological Sciences.
+Researchers at the Salk Institute for Biological Sciences are looking a promising approach of using stem cells to treat hemophilia.
 Patients with Hemophilia B experience uncontrolled, and sometimes life threatening, bleeding due to loss or improper function of Factor IX (FIX), a protein involved in blood clotting.
-There is no cure for the disease and patients rely … Continue reading Coming up with a stem cell FIX for a life-threatening blood disorder
+There is no cure for the disease and … Continue reading Study Looks at Stem Cells to Treat Hemophilia

 Making beating heart cells from stem cells just got easier